Which place is cheaper, Portimao or Paros?

 When we compare the travel costs of actual travelers between Paros and Portimao, we can see that Portimao is more expensive.
 And not only is Paros much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Paros would let you spend less money overall.
 Or, you could decide to spend more money in Paros and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Portimao would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Portimao than you might in Paros.

-Portimao is bigger, and its population is about 7.3 times larger than the population of Paros.
-When comparing the population of Paros vs. Portimao, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Portimao has a larger population, and is about 7 times larger than the population of Paros.
+When comparing the sizes of Paros and Portimao, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.